mongodb/specifications/source/auth/auth.rst

 Drivers MUST consider a server ``Unknown`` if authentication fails.
 Effectively, an authentication failure is equivalent to a network or socket error in that we have failed to establish a connection with the server.
 The steps to support this are below:

 #.
 If credentials exist
 	#.
-Upon opening a socket, drivers MUST send an isMaster command immediately.
+Upon opening a socket, drivers MUST issue `MongoDB Handshake <../mongodb-handshake/handshake.rst>`_ immediately.
 This allows a driver to determine whether the server is an Arbiter.
 	#.
-A driver MUST perform authentication with all supplied credentials for the following server types as defined in the Server Discovery and Monitoring Specification.
+A driver MUST perform authentication with all supplied credentials for all server types with the exception of RSArbiter.

-		* Standalone
-		* Mongos
-		* RSPrimary
-		* RSSecondary
 	#.
 A single invalid credential is the same as all credentials being invalid.